mristin/bimprove-scenarios/ontology/cost_tracking/scenario.md

 ((NB: To be specific, we use a column in this example - but it can be almost any building element and task conceptually.))

-The Costing column scenario is about calculating the cost of an <ref name="IfcColumn" />.
+The Costing column scenario is about calculating the cost of an IfcColumn.
 Materials can be prefab concrete, steel (maybe length would need to be cut), possibly on-site fabrication, mass-timber, laminated timber.
 The materials are available in the BIM-model, and this is stored in the IFC-file (In line with the standardized schema) together with its properties / quantities.
 An estimate in the tendering phase, the more